 - Valuables – Do not put any valuables under the bus in checked luggage.
-Many people think because they have valuables under a bus that they are safe, but this may not be the case.
+Many people think because they have valuables under a bus that, they are safe, but this may not be the case.
 Carry them on the bus and keep an eye on them.

-- Do not leave things on the bus – When you are going in to get your passport stamped and to go through immigration it can be tempting for you to want to leave things on the bus.
-Never leave anything on the bus, take it with you.
+- Do not leave things on the bus – When you are going in to get your passport stamped and to go through immigration, it can be tempting for you to want to leave things on the bus.
+Never leave anything on the bus; take it with you.

-For some more tips about staying safe during your travels, you can check our blog entitled Is Cambodia Safe to For a Solo Female Traveler to Travel Alone? by clicking here.
+For more tips about staying safe during your travels, you can check our blog entitled Is Cambodia Safe to For a Solo Female Traveler to Travel Alone? by clicking here.

 Walking across the Moc Bai Vietnam and Bavet Cambodian border crossing.

-Once you are outside then you can walk to the Cambodian side.
-It is pretty straight forward since all you need to do is to walk straight.
-You can see the Cambodian style buildings ahead of you which is also the Cambodian border crossing.
+Once you are outside, then you can walk to the Cambodian side.
+It is pretty straightforward since all you need to do is to walk straight.
+You can see the Cambodian-style buildings ahead of you, which is also the Cambodian border crossing.